Any type: Support in programming languages

 The first concept often implies the second, i.e., if a universal base class exists, then a variable that can point to an object of this class can also point to an object of any class.
-However, several languages have types in the second regard above (e.g., void * in C++, id in Objective-C, interface {} in Go), static types which variables can accept any object value, but which do not reflect real run time types that an object can have in the type system, so are not top types in the first regard.
+However, several languages have types in the second regard above (e.g., void* in C, id in Objective-C, interface {} in Go), static types which variables can accept any object value, but which do not reflect real runtime types that an object can have in the type system, so are not top types in the first regard.

 In dynamically-typed languages, the second concept does not exist (any value can be assigned to any variable anyway), so only the first (class hierarchy) is discussed.
 This article tries to stay with the first concept when discussing top types, but also mention the second concept in languages where it is significant.

 The following object-oriented languages have no universal base class: